Chart Color Schemes

 Health performance in Torquay - Scarness - Kawungan is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Torquay - Scarness - Kawungan faces significant health challenges, with various conditions affecting both younger and older residents.
-Approximately 47% (~7,919 people) have private health cover, lower than the national average of 55.3%.
+Torquay - Scarness - Kawungan faces significant health challenges, affecting both younger and older age groups.
+Private health cover is low, at approximately 47% (~7,919 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health